Freakwill/pyrimidine/paper/paper.md

 # Algebra-inspired programming

-The innovative approach is termed "algebra-inspired Programming."
+The innovative approach is termed "algebra-inspired Programming".
 It should not be confused with so-called algebraic programming [@kapitonova], but it draws inspiration from its underlying principles.

 The advantages of the model are summarized as follows: